 The Scrutiny Board will comprise 13 members are appointed at full council, plus any additional members as the Council may see fit to appoint.
-Neither the Mayor of the Council nor any members of the Cabinet may be members of the Scrutiny Board and its Sub-Committees.
+Members of the Cabinet may not be members of the Scrutiny Board and its Sub-Committees.